-Behaviour, attitudes to learning, friendships, family issues, general progress,

-Intervention and support plans, other support a child receives, other agencies involved.
+Behaviour, attitudes to learning, absenteeism, friendships, family issues, general progress, health conditions, mental health, Intervention and support plans, other support a child receives, other agencies involved.

 This allows us to identify any children and families that would benefit from early help and it enables us to help them to access services and support in school and signpost them towards other agencies.
-From these meetings we form our schools vulnerable pupil list.
+From these meetings we form our school's vulnerable pupil list.
 There is a wide range of information, self-help, support and services available for all aspects of family life ranging from free universal support options or services, which everyone can access, to targeted support for times when specialist advice is needed.
 Information for professionals working with children, young people and families - please see Glosfamilies directory - for professionals